- Manhasset Union Free School District

 II.
 Complaint Reporting and Investigation

-In order for the Board to effectively enforce this regulation and the related policy and to take prompt corrective measures, it is essential that all targeted individuals and persons with knowledge of bullying report such behavior immediately to the Principal, the Principal’s designee or the Dignity Act Coordinator as soon as possible after the incident so that it may be effectively investigated and resolved.
-The District will also make a bullying complaint form (see Exhibit #0115-E) available on the District’s website to facilitate reporting.
-The District will collect relevant data from written and verbal complaints to allow reporting to the Board on an annual basis.
+In order for the Board to effectively enforce this regulation and the related Policy 0115 and to take prompt corrective measures, it is essential that all targeted individuals and persons with knowledge of bullying report such behavior immediately to the Principal, the Principal’s designee or the Dignity Act Coordinator as soon as possible after the incident so that it may be effectively investigated and resolved.
+The District will also make a bullying complaint form (see Exhibit 0115-E) available on the District’s website to facilitate reporting.
+The District will collect relevant data from written and verbal complaints to allow reporting to the Board on an annual basis at the annual organizational meeting.

 The District will promptly and equitably investigate all complaints, formal or informal, verbal or written.
 To the extent possible, all complaints will be treated in a confidential manner, although limited disclosure may be necessary to complete a thorough investigation.